 Professor of Music, Piano

-In 1990, Rickman was the first recipient of Stetson University's Homer and Dolly Hand Award for Creative Activity and Research, and was honored to receive it again in 2013.
+In 1990, Rickman was the first recipient of Stetson University's Homer and Dolly Hand Award for Creative Activity and Research, and received the award again in 2013.
 In 1995, he received the highest honor given by Stetson University, the William Hugh McEniry Award for Excellence in Teaching.
-Rickman has also served on the faculties of William Woods and Westminster Colleges and at Southeastern Louisiana University.
+He received additional grants from Stetson University, allowing him to study the late works of Beethoven and Schubert with the pianist Edward Kilenyi, the works of twentieth century Dutch composers with Dutch pianist-composer Piet Stalmeier, and a third grant enabling his continued research in the area of Robert Schumann and E.T.A.
+Hoffmann.
+Rickman has also served on the faculties of William Woods and Westminster Colleges in Fulton, Missouri, and at Southeastern Louisiana University in Hammond.

-- University of North Texas
+- M.M. and D.M.A., University of North Texas

-- Twentieth-century Dutch composers
+- Twentieth century Dutch composers

 - Rickman, Michael.
-Romantic Realms.
-Clear Note, 1999.
+Romantic Realms Clear Note, 1999.
 CD.

 - Rickman, Michael.
 Romantic Realms II.
-Clear Note, 2002.
+Lakeside Records, 2002.
 CD.

 - Phone: 386-822-8972